Wednesday, May 9, 2012

 Those borders don't go far, however, because once you've heard one song off Fields of Sanguine, you have a decent feel for what the rest of the album will sound like.
 Although a variety of influences from various subgenres pop up every once in a while, the bulk of the record rests in symphonic black metal.
 Ray Heberer's guitar playing is among the most focused and precise I've ever heard from a sixteen year old; sweeps, carefully thought out alternate picking, and intricate melodies flow across the duration of the album, but his skillful shredding often clashes with the drum machine's plastic aesthetic.

 Sadly, there is little one can do to battle artificial sound--bar getting a real drummer--but if Haemic were to add a skin-basher, their music would have the potential to break out of the underground.
 90% of the right ingredients are present regarding compositional and instrumental proficiency.
 They just need an extra push to realize their full potential.

-As a debut record, Fields of Sanguine is very good and definitely radiates from Taiwan's borders.
-Aside from the much bigger Chthonic, the country has a severe lack of metal bands with international acclaim, but Haemic looks set to challenge the shortcoming by diligently spreading their debut album to blogs, listeners, and websites alike across the web.
-For now, Haemic's fanbase can be described as cult status, although in the coming years I guesstimate we will see something big.
+In any case, as a debut record, Fields of Sanguine is very good and an upcoming star for Taiwanese metal.
+Aside from the much bigger Chthonic, the country lacks bands with international acclaim, but Haemic looks set to challenge the shortcoming by diligently spreading their debut album to blogs, listeners, and websites alike across the web.
+For now, Haemic's fan base can be described as cult status, although in the coming years I guesstimate we will see something big.